3 Credits | 120 Hours

 Ability to work in various sectors.

-The CNA course is offered year round on all four campuses (Ashland, New Richmond, Rice Lake, Superior) and at the learning centers in Ladysmith and Hayward.
+The CNA course is offered year round on all four campuses (Ashland, New Richmond, Rice Lake, Superior) and at the outreach centers in Ladysmith, Hayward, and Shell Lake.
 Take classes face to face and in the clinical setting.

 In just six weeks, you can obtain a rewarding career.
 Considering you could be certified in just six-weeks time, a median salary of $24,000 nationally is respectable.